NX211/coreyalan.me/README.md

    npm run dev
    ```

+### Development Authentication

+When working in development mode, you can use the secure development authentication system
+to login without connecting to the production Invoice Ninja service:

+1. Make sure `DEV_AUTH_ENABLED=true` is set in your `.env.development` or `.env.local` file
+2. Navigate to `/dev-login` in your browser or click the "Use Dev Login" link on the regular login page
+3. Enter your development credentials (any email and name) and select a role
+4. The system will create a local user and session that mimics the production flow

+See [Dev Authentication Documentation](docs/development/dev-authentication.md) for detailed information.

 ## Production

 This project is set up to be deployed using Docker.
 A `docker-compose.yml` file is included for easy deployment.